 AGN Roots Grassfed Whey contains a metal concentration aligned with our claims and sourcing.
 Our Heavy Metal COA (certificate of analysis) yields concentration levels 100 times lower than California’s Proposition 65, which is already 1000 times lower than the latest studies suggest may be considered harmful.

 An often-overlooked angle is the emissions and the power needed to run these horror houses.
 CAFOs require massive amounts of electricity, often supplemented by diesel generators, to power pumps, agitators, irrigators, motors, and heavy transport equipment, none of which are sustainable or environmentally friendly by any means.

-Grassfed Whey is Better for the Planet -
+Grassfed Whey is Better for the Planet

 Sustainable Grassfed Farms Allow Generations to Grow Old on the Pastures

 Unlike the average 4-5 year lifespan of a CAFO dairy cow, grassfed cows, our cows, live up to 4 times as long and are not sent to slaughter.
-AGN Roots Grassfed whey is the best because happy cows make the best whey, there is nothing comfortable or happy about tortures that exist in CAFOs.
+AGN Roots Grassfed whey is the best because happy cows make the best whey, there is nothing comfortable or happy about the tortures that exist in CAFOs.

-Is “USDA Organic” Better than Grassfed Whey?
+Is Organic Whey Better than Grass-fed Whey?

 What about Grade “A” versus Grade “B” milk?